Why is Vascular Surgery Performed?

 Carotid arteries are the arteries that carry the blood to the head and neck.
 When plaque builds up inside the carotid arteries, it may cause a stroke.
 To prevent stroke, vascular surgery is performed to treat the affected carotid artery.

-It is the dilation of blood vessel(s) which can lead to a rupture and ultimately result in death.
+It is the dilation of the blood vessel(s) which can lead to a rupture and ultimately result in death.
 Aneurysms can occur in any part of the body, but they are most common in brain, legs, spleen and aorta.
 It occurs when the wall of an artery weakens, causing an abnormally large bulge.

 Critical Limb Ischemia